 - Install the product appropriately as a plugin or theme

-Connect your site & WooCommerce.com account ↑ Back to top
+Connect your site to WooCommerce.com account ↑ Back to top

-If you already have a purchase installed on you site and perhaps haven’t connected your WooCommerce.com account to your site, we’d recommend to do so.
+If you already have a purchase installed on your site and perhaps haven’t connected your WooCommerce.com account to your site, we’d recommend doing so.
 This way you can get updates and support.

-- Logged into your site, head to WooCommerce > My Subscriptions
+- Logged into your site, head to WooCommerce > Extensions > My Subscriptions

 - Log into your WordPress.com account if not logged in currently